Skip to main content Scroll Top

 Now in the case of Balaam, in interpreting 2 Peter, those who left the way are likened to Balaam.
 It could then be said that Balaam probably had some good intentions in the beginning but later gave into his fleshly lust for money and fame as time went by.

-In the case of Judas, Jesus calls him a devil in the very beginning itself and therefore we can conclude that he never was genuine.
+In the case of Judas, we see Jesus calling him a devil.
+Therefore, we can conclude that he never was genuine.
 It was just a façade.

 In Peter’s case, it can be observed that his genuine intention to follow Christ was accompanied by pride and selfishness; this was also true for all the other disciples including John to some extent.

-It is all done with the intent that we stand purified before Him; to bear much fruit for His glory and eternal purposes.
-It is done with the intent that we change our ways when in error.
-His endless mercies giving us one chance after another, till the very end with the intent of saving our souls.
+He does everything with the intent that we stand purified before Him; to bear much fruit for His glory and eternal purposes.
+So that we change our ways when in error.
+His endless mercies give us one chance after another, till the very end with the intent of saving our souls.

 Have we ignored his promptings as in the case of Balaam?
 Have we totally been closed and hardened as in the case of Judas?
-Or have we truly repented, taking responsibility like Peter and the disciples?
-All of us are broken but only some give their broken pieces to God!
+Or have we truly repented, taking full responsibility like Peter and the disciples did?
+All of us are broken but only some give their broken pieces to God allowing HIM to work deep inside them!

 In observing the many things that have come to light this season, it’s greatly disheartening to see the lack of genuine repentance and its subsequent fruit in many.
-The question that needs to be asked then is “are they genuinely following Christ”?
+When someone is caught in a lifestyle of sin and don’t exhibit proper repentance or don’t repent of a sin when confronted but continue in it, the questions that need to be asked is “are they genuinely following Christ”?
 Am I truly following Christ?
 Why am I following Christ?
 Why are they following Christ?
-This is an important question for our times as we approach the end of all things!
+One who is truly following the Lord cannot continue in denial for a long time without His disciplines.
+If we are without discipline, then are we truly His?
+These are important questions that need to be asked in our times as we approach the end of all things!

 Brethren let us judge ourselves by asking for His eyes of fire to search us in a time of judgement.
-Let us guard our own hearts and spirits even more diligently by separating or distancing ourselves from those we need to in obedience to the truth and show mercy and grace to others when necessary.
+Let us guard our own hearts and spirits even more diligently by separating or distancing ourselves from those we need to in obedience to the truth and show mercy and grace to others when necessary, leading them into the truth.

 (TO BE CONTINUED)